 Students must maintain satisfactory grades in all classes in order to be promoted to the next grade level.
-Those who receive an F for the semester in English, math, science, Hawaiian 1 and 2, or social studies, must attend our credit recovery program during the summer and earn a passing grade in order to be promoted.
+Those who receive an F for the semester in English, or math, must attend our credit recovery program during the summer and earn a passing grade in order to be promoted.
 Credit recovery courses will be determined by the school administration.
-Students who fail two or more core classes in a school year will be released from Kamehameha Schools.
+Failed required graduation courses in science, social studies, or Hawaiian 1 and 2 will be retaken during the school year before earning a diploma from Kamehameha Schools.
+Students who fail two or more core classes in a school year may be released from Kamehameha Schools.

-Students are placed on academic probation if they receive a grade F, two or more grade Ds, or if their GPA falls below 2.0 during a given grade period.
+Students are placed on academic probation if they receive a grade F, two or more grade Ds, or if their GPA falls below 2.0 during a given academic quarter.
+They remain on probation until the next grading period and are required to meet the agreements and supports set until the next grading period.
 Students on academic probation may be referred to the Kūkulu Kumuhana team.